 Most of the country, including all coastal areas, enjoys a so-called Mediterranean climate, almost identical to much of California.
 Summers are hot and dry with a 7-month period of near-constant sunshine generally from April until November.

 Day 1 – Addis Ababa

-Upon arrival at the airport you will be driven to the hotel which is 15 minutes away.
-The hotel has internet, a nice lounge area, good restaurant, wonderful staff, a money exchange and is a comfortable place to start the trip.
+Upon arrival at the airport, you will be driven to the hotel which is 15 minutes away.
+The hotel has internet, a nice lounge area, a good restaurant, wonderful staff, and a money exchange, and is a comfortable place to start the trip.
 The group will have a meet and greet dinner that evening.
 O/N Jupiter Hotel

 Day 2 – Addis Ababa

 We will start the day with a photoshoot in the Entoto hills, the highest point in Addis where the women wood carriers walk, donkeys roam and people pray at St. Mary’s Church.
 From there we will walk to the local Shiro Meda market where people shop for shama cloth and traditional clothing.
 The group will photograph the pilgrims and priests at the ornate Holy Trinity Cathedral.
 Women in shama- traditional white shawls, and men deep in prayer are both inside this second most important place of prayer in Ethiopia as well as in the expansive courtyard.
 Lunch at the Lucy restaurant which is adjoining the Ethnological Museum which houses Lucy, the most complete skeleton ever discovered, being 3.2 million years old.